Project Management Knowledge Areas — All You Need to Know in 2023

 10. Project Stakeholder Management

 Stakeholders’ management is a fundamental part of any project.
 They initiate the project, identify product requirements, model project processes, estimate the project outcomes, and declare project success.
-Each stakeholder has its own set of functions in a project.
-Therefore, a project manager should establish their roles and responsibilities.
+Each stakeholder has a set of functions in a project.
+Therefore, a project manager should establish these roles and responsibilities.

 It’s important to set the rules for stakeholders so that they effectively interact and add value to the successful project development.
 That’s why a project manager should perform these activities: